AROS Application Development Manual -- Introduction

 Note

-To summarise: when using the AROS gcc compiler the usage of shared libraries becomes very easy and can be done in two steps:
+To summarise: when using the AROS gcc compiler the usage of shared

-• Use an include statement to declare the functions of the library:
+Use an include statement to declare the functions of the library:

 #include <proto/reqtools.h>

-• Add an extra link library if the library is not auto-opened by gcc:
+Add an extra link library if the library is not auto-opened by gcc:

 % i386-linux-aros-gcc ... -lreqtools

-Auto-opening by the AROS build system
+Auto-opening libraries by the build system is very similar to using the AROS

 To open a library you have to use a function of exec.library: